pfertyk/blog/content/009-vim-for-sane-people.md

 :mksession Project.vim
 ```

 When you leave Vim, the project will be saved automatically.
-Next time you want to work on it again, all you have to do is import the project file and all your opened windows and files will be restored:
+Next time you want to work on it again, all you have to do is import the project file and all your windows and files will be restored:

 ```vim
 :so /path/to/your/project/Project.vim